How Do Interest-Only Loans Work? A Simple Guide For Smart Buyers

 Are interest-only mortgages still available?

-They are technically available from certain lenders, but they’re pretty rare.
+They are technically available from certain interest-only mortgage lenders, but they’re pretty rare.
 These loans are riskier for lenders, and since they’re considered to be non-conforming loans, interest-only mortgages do not meet Fannie Mae and Freddie Mac guidelines.
 Thus, most lenders just don’t offer or support this type of loan — especially after the Great Recession.

 Today, “these loans are normally something that is available to folks who are private clients or have a really good relationship with their bank,” says Helali.